 After your initial appointment you may be offered further wellbeing appointments, dependant on your support needs.
 Wellbeing appointments offer a safe space for you to discuss any difficulties you are experiencing.
 These difficulties may span a wide range of emotional and welfare issues.
 Advisers take a holistic approach, looking at all aspects of your life.
 They will offer information, advice and guidance to help identify current difficulties and may also signpost and refer to other appropriate services.
 The aim is to improve your engagement with your studies and university life.

-After your initial appointment you may be offered a wellbeing appointment, dependant on your support needs.
+After your initial appointment you may be offered a mental health appointment, dependant on your support needs.
 A Mental Health Adviser will explore with you how your mental health is adversley impacting you whilst you are at university.
 Advisers use a number of different strategies/interventions/techniques to support you to find better ways to manage your mental health.

 All our appointments are booked via iPoint: